cake-build/website/input/docs/writing-builds/setup-and-teardown.md

 RedirectFrom: docs/fundamentals/setup-and-teardown
 ---

-# Cake script runner
+# Cake .NET Tool

-When using [Cake .NET Tool], [Cake runner for .NET Framework] or [Cake runner for .NET Core] you can use the following methods to control setup and teardown.
+When using [Cake .NET Tool] you can use the following methods to control setup and teardown.

 ## Global lifetime